7 players that Mikel Arteta has improved at Arsenal: Xhaka, Trossard…

 Plenty of people turned their noses up at this signing in the summer of 2021.
 After all, the goalkeeper had suffered back-to-back relegations with Bournemouth and Sheffield United.

-The 24-year-old was able to displace Bernd Leno in his debut season and he hasn’t looked back since.
+The 25-year-old was able to displace Bernd Leno in his debut season and he hasn’t looked back since.

 The goalkeeper is now one of the highest-rated shot-stoppers in the league and he is capable of the spectacular.
-Now to challenge Jordan Pickford for England’s No.1?
+Back him to see off David Raya’s challenge for his starting jersey.

 Martin Odegaard